Ageism: Philippines

 At least two bills have been filed before the 16th Congress of the Philippines seeking to address age discrimination in employment in the country.
-The Blas Ople Policy Center, a non-government organization, asserts that responsibilities of making a livelihood in a household has shifted to younger members of the family due to bias against hiring people older than 30 years of age.
+The Blas Ople Policy Center, a non-governmental organization, asserts that responsibilities of making a livelihood in a household has shifted to younger members of the family due to bias against hiring people older than 30 years of age.
 The organization also added that age discrimination contributes to the unemployment rate and acts as a hurdle to inclusive growth in the country.
 Overseas Filipino Workers returning from abroad seeking to find work in the country were tagged as vulnerable to age discrimination.